CS133-DataVisualization/cl-and-homework-SShannonLo/README.md

-# CS133_SP26_datafile
+# California State University Crime Statistics Analysis
-Data and files for CS 133 Spring 2026
+Data and files for CS 133 Spring 2026 Term Project

 ## Installation
 We are using the  local setup using VS Code and a cloud-based approach using Google Colab.